California Miniature

 Rescue Chihuahua Riker

-Riker is a super cute Chihuahua.
-Our resident Schnauzers, Lora and HuMei, have declared their buddy Riker to be an honorary Schnauzer.
+Riker is a super cute Chihuahua who has earned a special distinction: our resident Schnauzers, Lora and HuMei, have declared him an honorary Schnauzer.

-We rescued Riker from the Riverside Coachella shelter on March 25, 2022.
-Riker had a broken pelvis and a luxated patella.
-Riker had surgery to repair them the next day.
+Rescued from the Riverside Coachella shelter on March 25, 2022, Riker arrived with a broken pelvis and a luxated patella and went straight into surgery the following day.
+He has since made a full recovery.

-Riker is about a year old and weighs about 7 1/2 lbs (which makes for easy portability).
-Riker is housebroken, friendly with people, and enjoys playing with other small dogs who are not too rambunctious for him.
+At about a year old and a portable 7½ pounds, Riker is housebroken, friendly with people, and loves playing with other small dogs—as long as they’re not too rambunctious for him.

-Riker appears to be in good health.
-He is neutered, microchipped and current on vaccinations.
+Riker is in good health, neutered, microchipped, and current on all vaccinations.

-Riker is being fostered in La Cañada.
-If you are interested in adopting Riker, please complete a CMSR adoption application (http://www.schnauzers.us/adoptionformsouth.html).
+Riker is being fostered in La Cañada Flintridge.
+If you’d like to give Riker a loving home, please complete a CMSR adoption application (http://www.schnauzers.us/adoptionformsouth.html).
 Contact John Hoffman at cmsr@johnehoffman.us if you have any questions about Riker.

 Dogs In the Antelope Valley

-Rescue Giant Family of Giant Schnauzers (Mom and Eight Puppies)
+Rescue Giant Family of Giant Schnauzers (Mom and Eight Puppies—Mom and Two Puppies Still Available as of 5/26/2026)

 Our friends, the Nagels at Smith Kennels in Palmdale, rescued a pair of Giant Schnauzers.
 Dad was placed some time ago.
 Mom, however, turned out to be pregnant (apparently unknown to the person surrendering the pair).
 She then gave birth to nine puppies—four boys and five girls.
 One of the boys has been adopted.
 So, as of December 6, 2025, the Nagels still have Mom, three boy puppies and five girl puppies waiting for new homes.